 Each touchpoint continues the conversation and nurtures the account forward.

 I’ve thrown a lot of terms and steps at you, so check out this handy list for your best-practice order of approach:

 - The first six foundational steps are about optimizing your account knowledge and preparing your approach to the most valuable.

 - The next six steps are about targeting key account contacts with relevant messages, content, touchpoints and plays.
 All require continuous measurement and improvement.

 - Still in the planning phase?
-This Adoption Timeline and Checklist may be helpful!
+This Adoption Timeline and Checklist is a must-have!

 - Need a helping hand refining your ABM strategy, want an expert to give your marketing a once-over, or seeking to do more with what you have?
-Our account-based marketing consulting may be what you need!
+Our account-based marketing consulting is for you!

 If you have any questions or feedback, I always welcome your thoughts on LinkedIn and look forward to talking more marketing with you there.